Department of Pharmacotherapy and Pharmaceutics (DPP)

 TOP 10 RECENT ARTICLES:

-Since 2012: senior lecturer; principle investigator at the Department of Pharmacotherapy and Pharmaceutics, ULB.
+Since 2012: associate professor at the Department of Pharmacotherapy and Pharmaceutics, ULB

 2006-2012: post-doctoral research fellow at the Institute for Medical Immunology, Université Libre de Bruxelles (ULB)